-The question of whether a polygraph examination should ever be offered to an alleged victim or witness is one of the most sensitive issues in forensic psychophysiology.
-It requires careful thought, professional caution, trauma-informed practice and a clear understanding of what polygraph examination can and cannot achieve.
+The question of whether a forensic credibility assessment should ever be offered to an alleged victim or witness is one of the most sensitive issues in forensic psychophysiology.
+It requires careful thought, professional caution, trauma-informed practice and a clear understanding of what such an examination can and cannot achieve.

 Public discussion of polygraph examinations is often shaped by misconceptions.
 The phrase “lie detector” implies a simple mechanical test that reveals truth or deception.
 In practice, a polygraph examination is a structured psychophysiological assessment that records cardiovascular, respiratory and electrodermal activity during carefully formulated questioning.
 It does not read minds, detect lies directly, or produce infallible results.